What do you get when you cross a cranky writer with an opium-induced dream? Nothing to gawk at, normally.

 But that’s a terrible idea.

-And there are nine more really bad ideas on how to jolt your creativity.
+And here are nine more really bad ideas on how to jolt your creativity (completely opposite of the 100 ways of becoming a better writer).
 Let’s take a look at them.

 1. Wait for the Muse

 Want to make my skin crawl?
 Want to watch me clinch my fists?
 Then tell me you can’t write until the Muse moves you.
 In fact, if you’re a professional, I might hit you.
 I’ll repent afterwards, but I’ll definitely swing.
 Professionals write whether they feel like it or not.

 2. Get Drunk

 Or stoned.
 Or huff glue.
 (This is the Coleridge Complex.)
 You’ll write some of the most retarded stories, paint the most dysfunctional pictures while intoxicated.
 You might even concoct some gorgeous words.
 Funny thing is, they’re masterpieces while you’re high.
 But sober people will avoid you.
 However, get them drunk, and you’re a blogging genius.
 See no. 10.